Ouchi-juku

 Detailed Information

-In May of the fourth year of the Jishō era (1180), Takakura no Mikoto, the second prince of Emperor Go-Shirakawa who rose in arms alongside Yoshimasa Minamoto to pursue the Heike clan, was defeated at the Battle of Uji River.
-On his retreat to Nara, he was struck by a stray arrow and died.
-However, a legend remains in the Ouchi settlement that Takakura no Mikoto safely fled the capital, reached Ouchi, and after staying for several days, set off again toward Echigo Province.
+In May of Jishō 4 (1180), Prince Mochihito, the second son of Emperor Go-Shirakawa, who rose in revolt with Minamoto no Yorimasa to overthrow the Taira clan, was defeated in the Battle of Uji and died after being struck by a stray arrow while fleeing to Nara.
+However, a legend remains in the Ōuchi settlement that Prince Mochihito safely escaped the capital, arrived in Ōuchi, stayed there for several days, and then set out again in the direction of Echigo Province.

-The settlement, known as Yamamoto Village at that time, is said to have been named "Ouchi" after the "Ouchi" palace within the imperial court, and a poem remains: "In spring, flowers bloom; in autumn, the colorful leaves of the Nishikiyama; the eastern capital, the village of Ouchi."
+Ōuchi settlement, then called Yamamoto Village, is said to have been named “Ōuchi” after the Ōuchi-dairi of the imperial court, and the following poem has also been handed down: “In spring, flowers; in autumn, brocade-covered mountains; the eastern capital, the village of Ōuchi.”

-The prince is revered as Takakura Dai Myojin, and on May 18, 1870, it was renamed Takakura Shrine, where he is still worshiped as the guardian deity of the village.
+The prince was enshrined as Takakura Daimyōjin, and on May 18, Meiji 3 (1870), the shrine was renamed Takakura Shrine, where he is still worshipped today as the village guardian deity.

-In 1981, Ouchi-juku was designated as an Important Traditional Buildings Preservation District, becoming one of the leading tourist destinations in the prefecture, attracting over 800,000 visitors annually.
-Today, the residents of Ouchi-juku uphold a charter with the three principles of "Do not sell, do not lend, do not destroy," continuing their activities to preserve the landscape and traditional thatching techniques for future generations.
+In 1981, Ōuchi-juku was designated as an Important Preservation District for Groups of Traditional Buildings, and it has become one of the prefecture’s leading tourist destinations, attracting more than 800,000 visitors annually.
+Even today, local residents continue to uphold the three principles of the Ōuchi-juku conservation charter—“Do not sell, do not rent, do not destroy”—and are carrying on efforts to preserve Ōuchi’s landscape and traditional thatching techniques for the future.

 #Traditional culture experience #Townscape/Bikan Historical Quarter #Cultural assets/historic sites